© 2025 Reconnection Dorchester CIC

 Borrow some toys from our community toy library to take home - but bring them back next week for others!

-A safe space managed by young people for young people.
+A safe space managed by young people for young people with support from trained mentors.

 Positive stuff to do, people to meet, games to play.

-An relaxing outdoor space for community gardening, nature recovery and children's play.
+An relaxing outdoor space for social connection, community gardening, nature recovery and children's play.

-Help and support for residents, and a town centre contact point for local organisations.
+Help, support and signposting for residents, and a town centre presence and contact point for local organisations who may otherwise struggle to promote their existence and activity.

 Provision of in-person banking services and support in partnership with providers, replacing facilities recently lost in town.

-An area for volunteers to help repair and reuse devices, keeping them out of landfill and saving money.
+An area for volunteers to help repair and reuse devices, keeping them out of landfill, saving money and building skills and friendships.

 Donate and collect good quality clothing and save money on school uniforms and children's clothes as they grow!